Yet The prophet Amos writes as the words of God:

 We stand and recite them by rote as proof of membership,

-but does anyone really believe what they are saying?
+but no one really believes what they are saying.

 THE SERMON(close)